jpr-73/Cryptographie_Securit-/README.md

 # ISC Chat Client

-A Python client for the ISC protocol server — CLI first, GUI planned.
+A Python client for the ISC protocol server — complete with CLI and GUI interfaces.
 Built as part of a cryptography & networking course at HES-SO.

 ## Features